-After assisting with the initial study design, random sample selection, and survey, the Division has assisted with a community clinical trial which demonstrated that blood pressure measurement by barbers can improve blood pressure control in black men with hypertension.
+After assisting with the initial study design, random sample selection, and survey, Epidemiology faculty assisted with a community clinical trial which demonstrated that blood pressure measurement by barbers can improve blood pressure control in black men with hypertension.

 Hess PL, Reingold JS, Jones J, Fellman MA, Knowles P, Ravenell JE, Kim S, Okoro, C, Ogunji R, Knowles P, Leonard D, Wilson RP, Haley RW, Ferdinand KC, Freeman A, Victor RG.
 Barbershops as hypertension detection, referral, and follow-up centers for African-American men.
 Hypertension 2007; 49: 1040-1046.